davery22/conveyor/design-notes/02-sink-and-source.md

 `DeadlineSegue` made implementing operators easier by being opinionated, at the cost of some baggage and limitations.
-So around the same time, I introduced an unopinionated interface above it: `StepSegue` (both of these had different names at the time). `StepSegue` had four abstract methods: `offer`, `complete`, `poll`, and `close`.
-The `offer` and `poll` methods were borrowed from BlockingQueue (though the semantics do not exactly match anything there), while the `complete` and `close` methods were added to signal that the 'producer completed' or 'consumer cancelled', respectively.
-A 'producer' thread would repeatedly `offer` and eventually `complete`, while a 'consumer' thread would repeatedly `poll` and eventually `close`.
+So around the same time, I introduced an unopinionated interface above it: `StepSegue` (both of these had different names at the time). `StepSegue` had four abstract methods: `push`, `complete`, `pull`, and `close`.
+The `push` and `pull` methods were adapted from BlockingQueue's `put` and `take`, respectively, while the `complete` and `close` methods were added to signal that the 'producer completed' or 'consumer cancelled', respectively.
+A 'producer' thread would repeatedly `push` and eventually `complete`, while a 'consumer' thread would repeatedly `pull` and eventually `close`.
 This was very much like a BlockingQueue with termination signals built-in, and it was meant to be used that way.
-For example, applying an early version of the `batch` segue would have looked something like
+For example, applying an early version of the `batch` segue would have looked something like this:
-this:

 ``` java
 try (var scope = new StructuredTaskScope<>()) {